-“I want a divorce but I don’t know where my husband is!”
+“I want a divorce but I don’t know where my husband/wife is!”

 The reality is that sometimes people get married, grow apart and move in different directions without further contact.
 When one of the parties decide to get married again, a divorce from his/her first spouse is required by law.
-But how can you divorce a MISSING spouse?
+But how can you divorce a MISSING husband or wife?

 This blog post will highlight the challenges and explain the process to be followed when you want to divorce your missing spouse.